 Table of Contents

-SSY scheme has the EEE (exempt, exempt, exempt) tax feature under Section 80C and offers risk-free fixed returns.
-EEE feature means that the initial investment is eligible for a tax deduction, returns are not taxed, and the maturity amount is also not taxed.
+SSY scheme has the EEE (Exempt, Exempt, Exempt) tax feature under Section 80C and offers risk-free fixed returns.
+EEE feature means that the initial investment is eligible for a tax deduction, returns are not taxed, and the maturity amount is not taxed.

-Another valuable option for your girl’s future planning is the Post Office Term Deposit.
+Another good investment scheme for girl children is the Post Office Term Deposit.
 This post office saving scheme allows you to open an account in post offices across the country.
 The features are:

 - The minimum deposit amount is Rs 1,000; there is no maximum limit.

 Interest earned on this scheme is added to your total annual income in the year of receipt and is taxed as per the tax rate applicable to your slab.
 However, POTD with a 5-yr tenure is eligible for tax benefits under Section 80C of the Income Tax Act.

 Post Office Recurring Deposit (PORD)

 One of the post office savings schemes that allow saving small amounts every month is the PORD.
 In this investment plan for the girl child, you can save as little as Rs.
 100 per month.
 Some features of the scheme are: